worldbank/gld/Support/B - Country Survey Details/ZWE/LFS/Education.md

 ## Raw data issue with tertiary education

-As mentioned in the very beginning, people with tertiary degree's share of total sample who have answered the highest level education question (i.e. respondents aged 3 or 5 depending on the year of interest) plunges from 2011 to 2014, with a weighted share from 10.22% to 1.9% of total people who are 15 and above.
+As mentioned in the very beginning, people with tertiary degree's share of total sample who have answered the highest level education question (i.e. respondents aged 3 or 5 depending on the year of interest) plunges greatly from 2011 to 2014, with a weighted share from 10.22% to 1.9% of total people who are 15 and above.

 ![educat7 tabulation](utilities/tertiary_tabulation_combined.png)

 (_*Note that only 2011 and 2014 have `educat7` because other years do not have consistant categorization of post-secondary and tertiary education._)

 ![educat7 tabulation](utilities/ZWE_educat7.png)